selimhamidou/selimhamidou.github.io/_posts/2023-04-26-How_To_Handle_Pagination_On_A_LWC.markdown

 <h3>JavaScript file</h3>
 The first step here is getting our request(given by the user), and the number of results per page.
-Right now the request has to be simple, with one "SELECT", one "FROM".
-Optionaly, the "WHERE" will work too, but we can't(now, at least) use nested soql.
+Right now the request has to be simple, with one "SELECT", and one "FROM".
+Optionally, the "WHERE" will work too, but we can't(now, at least) use nested SOQL.

 {% highlight javascript %}
-//We import all our apex methods, and the keyword we are going to use import { LightningElement, api, wire, track } from "lwc";
+//We import all our apex methods and the keyword we are going to use import { LightningElement, api, wire, track } from "lwc";
 import getTotalNumberOfResults from "@salesforce/apex/queryClass.getTotalNumberOfResults";
 import getResultsFromQuery from "@salesforce/apex/queryClass.getResultsFromQuery";